All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Why Melatonin and GLP-1 Medications Do Not Interact

 GLP-1 medications slow gastric emptying, which could cause a slight delay in melatonin absorption after oral ingestion.
-In practice, this delay is small enough that most people would not notice any difference in how quickly melatonin helps them feel sleepy.
+In practice, this delay is small enough that most people wouldn't notice any difference in how quickly melatonin helps them feel sleepy.
 Taking it a few minutes earlier than usual is a simple workaround if you do notice a change.

 The Role of Sleep in GLP-1 Treatment Success